Reilly-Lab-Yale/variant_effects_mnoon/README.md

 - 76,156 is [the number of high-quality genomes in 3.1](https://gnomad.broadinstitute.org/news/2020-10-gnomad-v3-1/)
 - Therefore, if a site were called in all individuals it would be 76,156\*2 .
 Gnomad sometimes issues the following warning

-> Warning This variant is covered in fewer than 50% of individuals in gnomAD v3.1.2 genomes.
+> Warning this variant is covered in fewer than 50% of individuals in gnomAD v3.1.2 genomes.
 This may indicate a low-quality site.

 Example : [rs113653250](https://gnomad.broadinstitute.org/variant/1-434284-T-G?dataset=gnomad_r3)

-# Citations and helpful excerpts.

 ## CADD